odoe/learn-dojo/posts/building-static-site-with-dojo.md

 ## Try it yourself

-If you want to try this dojo static site generator out yourself, you can quickly get started the following command.
+If you want to try this dojo static site generator out yourself, you can quickly get started with the following command.

 ```bash
 npx degit odoe/btr-site my-awesome-site